trisulnsm/dinodoc/trisuldocs/docs/ug/resources/ftsssl.md

 ## Using

 :::info navigation
-Select Resources &rarr; SSL Certificate FTS
+:point_right: Select Resources &rarr; SSL Certificate FTS
 :::

 Then follow instructions in the [FTS](fts) documentation.